 Since this is a charge for utilities, it would not be considered rent and you cannot serve the 14 day notice as you would for unpaid rent.
-In this case, your recourse would be to file a claim in Small Claims Court since the Landlord and Tenant Board does not deal with unpaid utilities charges.
+In this case, your recourse would be to serve a N5 notice or file a claim in Small Claims Court since the Landlord and Tenant Board does not deal with unpaid utilities charges.

 The city does not change the water bill to the tenant’s name, it remains in the owner’s name.
 Therefore when the bill is not paid the municipality does not try to collect from the tenant even though your tenancy agreement may state that the tenant is responsible to pay.
 Typically, the municipality will usually add the arrears to your property tax bill.
 Unfortunately in this case, the only recourse for you would be to file a claim against the former tenant in Small Claims Court.